AlexandraH-code/ms3-thebookwormsplace/README.md

 - [JShint](https://jshint.com/) - Used to validate the JavaScript Code.
 - [Favicon](https://favicon.io/favicon-converter/) - Used to generate the favicon
 - [Fontawsome](https://fontawesome.com/) - For the social media icons (Facebook, Instagram, X and Youtube)
-- [ColorMagic Contrast Checker](https://colormagic.app/contrast-checker) - to check the constrast of the colors that I have chosen
+- [ColorMagic Contrast Checker](https://colormagic.app/contrast-checker) - Was used to check the constrast of the colors that I have chosen
-- [Google Fonts](https://fonts.google.com/) - was used to download the fonts that I have chosen to use (EB Garamond and Open Sans)
+- [Google Fonts](https://fonts.google.com/) - Was used to download the fonts that I have chosen to use (EB Garamond and Open Sans)
-- [Google Transate](https://translate.google.com/) - was used to translate text for accuracy.
+- [Google Transate](https://translate.google.com/) - Was used to translate text for accuracy.
+- [drawDB](https://www.drawdb.app/) - Was used to create the Entity Relationship Diagram

 ## 10. Testing
 [Back To The Top](#table-of-contents)
 ### User Story Testing
-### Manual Testing - Users
+### Manual Testing - Site Visitors
+#### Test - Navigation And Footer
+#### Test - Home Page
-#### Test - Register Account
+#### Test - Create Account
 #### Test - Login
 #### Test - Logout
 #### Test - Rate Book